The Ur-Energy Inc. (URG) had a good session last reading, didn’t it?

-The share price of Ur-Energy Inc. (AMEX:URG) rose to $1.31 per share on Monday from $1.28.
-While Ur-Energy Inc. has overperformed by 2.34%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, URG fell by -30.69%, with highs and lows ranging from $2.15 to $0.95, whereas the simple moving average fell by -0.84% in the last 200 days.
+A share of Ur-Energy Inc. (AMEX:URG) closed at $1.10 per share on Friday, down from $1.15 day before.
+While Ur-Energy Inc. has underperformed by -4.35%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, URG fell by -38.20%, with highs and lows ranging from $2.15 to $0.95, whereas the simple moving average fell by -16.56% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now